The WRF Container Project implements WRF version 4.1.

-We continue our model comparison to ground weather station data with the ETo component of the SME.
-The numerically predicted ETo values have been compared to ETo values calculated using data from ZiaMet, a public weather service provided by New Mexico State University.
+A comparison of ETo values using ground weather station data and calculated data.
+The numerically predicted ETo values have been compared to ETo values calculated using data from ZiaMet, a pu weather service provided by New Mexico State University.
 The study run dates are from 2017-05-25 through 2018-07-31.
 The R^2 values ranged from 0.83 to 0.94, with an average of 0.88 over the nine sites.
 Accumulated ETo error percentages range from 0.3 to 13.6 with an average of 7.4 percent.
 More detail can be found here.

 Please note that this is a preliminary study based on a limited geographical area.
 A more thorough study will include other regional stations and dates from 2017-01-01 through 2018-07-31.
 A second study is planned for run dates 2018-08-01 through 2019-05-31 (or later) which will include modifications to the WRF physics options in order to address a small bias for over-estimating ETo.
 These dates will need to be regenerated for the new options to take effect.